 \textbf{Our Contributions.} We thoroughly analyze this problem and make the following novel contributions.

-\begin{enumerate}[leftmargin=1.5em,topsep=0em] \item To motivate the need for adaptive weighting in parameter aggregation, we formally show that FedAvg with non-optimal weights minimizes a different objective (defined in \eqref{eq:alternative_objective}) instead of~\eqref{eq:original_objective}.
+\begin{enumerate}[leftmargin=1.5em,topsep=0em] \item To motivate the need for adaptive weighting in parameter aggregation, we show that FedAvg with non-optimal weights minimizes a different objective (defined in \eqref{eq:alternative_objective}) instead of~\eqref{eq:original_objective}.

-\item We analyze the convergence upper bound for minimizing the original objective \eqref{eq:original_objective} for an arbitrary sequence of weights used in the parameter aggregation stage.
-This analysis uses a novel methodology to obtain a \textit{weight error term} in the convergence bound, which is specifically related to both the aggregation weight sequence and the unknown participation probability.

-\item Leveraging the insights obtained from the convergence bound, we devise a \textit{lightweight procedure for estimating the optimal aggregation weight} at each client $n$ as part of the overall FL process, based on client $n$'s participation history.
-We name this new algorithm FedAU, which stands for \underline{Fed}Avg with \underline{a}daptive weighting to support \underline{u}nknown participation probabilities.
+\item We propose a \textit{lightweight procedure for estimating the optimal aggregation weight} at each client~$n$ as part of the overall FL process, based on client $n$'s participation history.
+We name this new algorithm FedAU, which stands for \underline{Fed}Avg with \underline{a}daptive weighting to support \underline{u}nknown participation statistics.

-\item We obtain the convergence upper bound of FedAU, using a novel method that further bounds the weight error term via a bias-variance decomposition approach.
+\item We analyze the convergence upper bound of FedAU, using a novel method that first obtains a \textit{weight error term} in the convergence bound and then further bounds the weight error term via a bias-variance decomposition approach.
 Our result shows that \textit{FedAU converges to an optimal solution of the original objective} \eqref{eq:original_objective}.
-In addition, a desirable \textit{linear speedup} of convergence with respect to the number of clients can be achieved when the number of FL rounds is sufficiently large.
+In addition, a desirable \textit{linear speedup} of convergence with respect to the number of clients is achieved when the number of FL rounds is large enough.

-\item We verify the advantage of FedAU in experiments with several datasets and baselines. \end{enumerate}
+\item We verify the advantage of FedAU in experiments with several datasets and baselines, with a \textit{variety of participation patterns} including those that are independent, Markovian, and cyclic. \end{enumerate}